blexolonde/blexolonde/README.md

 ## About Me

-- 🔭 I’m currently working on transforming ideas into reality with code.
 - 🌱 I’m currently learning Python, SQL, R programming, JavaScript, and mastering Git.
 - 👯 I’m looking to collaborate on projects that involve data analysis and web development.
 - 🤔 I’m looking for help with enhancing my skills in machine learning.